aking-14/tweetPredictor/README.md

-new conference, bill trump is signing = high tweets em is scaled font size in html/css max/min/cur for rolling and fixed 24 hour
+new conference, bill trump is signing = high tweets em is scaled font size in html/css max/min/cur for rolling and fixed 24 hour dummy db tables and times to test rdt tweets need to be updated light blue background color bootstrap code for vah/val calculations